 3. How should open data be administered?

-Se to that there is resources to administer source data and systems for the supplying of open data (for example api:s the creation of csv and excel as well as eventual external portals for this).
+Se to that there are resources available to administer source data and systems for supplying open data (for example api:s the creation of csv and excel as well as eventual external portals for this).
 Describe the administration and who has what role:

-4. Provide information in the wat that has been defined.
+4. Provide information in the way that has been defined.

 Depending on the requirements and existing opportunities you could need to develop new technology or use already existing technology.
-The goal is to satisfy the needs that the target groups have, see the target group analysis in “Checklist for operations and the publicising of open data”.
+The goal is to satisfy the needs that the target groups have, see the target group analysis in “Checklist for operations and the publication of open data”.

 5. Notify the operation that you are ready to make the data accessible